fchehade/dealscraper/README.md

 **Donations**
 ---

 This is free, open-source software.
-If you'd like to support the development of future projects, or say thanks for this one, you can donate at [Paypal](https://www.paypal.me/decalift) or [buy me a coffee](https://www.buymeacoffee.com/decalift).
+If you'd like to support the development of future projects, or say thanks for this one, feel free to donate.

 <a href="https://www.paypal.me/decalift"><img src="https://www.paypalobjects.com/webstatic/de_DE/i/de-pp-logo-200px.png" alt="PayPal Logo"></a>&nbsp; &nbsp; <a href="https://www.buymeacoffee.com/decalift" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg" alt="Buy Me A Coffee"/></a>